miikanissi/miikanissi.com/content/posts/website-with-emacs.md

 ## Afterword

-My setup is constantly changing but for now I'm happy with the setup I've built.
-For the latest updates you can check my [GitHub](https://github.com/miikanissi/dotfiles/tree/master/.emacs.d/).
+My setup is constantly changing, but for now I'm happy with the setup I've built.
+For the latest updates, you can check my [GitHub](https://github.com/miikanissi/dotfiles/tree/master/.emacs.d/).